Saint Louis University's Center for Healthcare Ethics offers a variety of courses including foundational, elective and study-abroad courses.

 Neuroethics was born of necessity to grapple with the ethical dimensions of advances in neuroscience.
 This course takes an interdisciplinary approach to diverse topics within Neuroethics, providing students with a forum for discussion.
 The field can be divided into the ethics of neuroscience and the neuroscience of ethics.
 Ethics of neuroscience examines moral concerns around developments in neuroscience.
 Neuroscience of ethics examines how advances in neuroscience bear on traditional questions in philosophy.
 The course will explore both domains and work toward student ability to discuss these controversial questions with respect for different opinions.

-This course offers an overview of ethical theory, principles and norms which should inform professional nursing practice.
-The meaning of nursing as a profession is also studied as a source of ethical obligation for the nurse.
-Students will analyze and evaluate cases that arise in the practice of nursing in light of identified ethical theory, principles and norms.
-This course is restricted to nursing students who have completed their junior year of nursing studies.
+This course offers an overview of ethical theory, principles, and norms that should inform professional nursing practice.
+It explores ethical issues and challenges commonly faced by nurses.
+Cases that arise in the practice of nursing are systematically analyzed. *restricted to nursing students who have completed their junior year of nursing studies.

 This course will guide students in the creation of a capstone paper, the topic of which will be determined via consultation between the student and the instructor.
 The course itself will begin with two weeks of introductory readings on interdisciplinary methodologies in bioethics.
 Students will then begin writing their papers.
 They will do so in stages, sharing their work in weekly “writing workshops” with the instructor and each other.
 In addition to the paper, students will complete a series of assignments—a public defense, mock job talk, and “transition paper”—designed to assist them in transitioning from undergraduates to professionals.